 The grand beauty and design of the gardens is down to the 7th Marquess of Londonderry and his wife, who each had an eye for design and decided to capitalise on the mild climate of the area, where rare and exotic plants could thrive.

 Today, the plant collection is unrivalled.
-Walk through pergola-covered walkways adorned with cornflower blue delphiniums, explore the elaborate sunken garden that’s dotted with scarlet azaleas, and admire the complex topiary in the Shamrock Garden.
+You can walk through pergola-covered walkways adorned with cornflower blue delphiniums, explore the elaborate sunken garden that’s dotted with scarlet azaleas, and admire the complex topiary in the Shamrock Garden.

 5. Greenway, Devon, England